Saturday, August 2, 2025

 Assumption Day and Our Lady's Bower

-Tomorrow, August 15, is the feast of the Assumption of the Blessed Virgin Mary, celebrating the day Our Lady was taken into heaven.
+Upcoming on August 15 is the feast of the Assumption of the Blessed Virgin Mary, celebrating the day Our Lord took Our Lady to heaven.

 According to the flower calendar in the Collectanea of Vincent Stuckey Lean (1820-1899), the blossoms of a certain plant fall around Assumption Day: